ietf-wg-acme/acme/draft-ietf-acme-acme.md

 check names against a blacklist of known high-value identifiers.
 If the server is unwilling to issue for the identifier, it SHOULD return a 403 (Forbidden) error, with a problem document describing the reason for the rejection.

-If the authorization request specifies "existing" with a value of "accept" or "require", before proceeding, the server SHOULD determine whether there are any existing, valid authorization resources for the account and given identifier.
-If one or more such authorizations exists, a response SHOULD be returned with status code 303 (See Other) and a Location header pointing to the existing resource URL; processing of the request then stops.
-If there are multiple such authorizations, the authorization with the latest expiry date SHOULD be returned.
-If no existing authorizations were found and the value for "existing" was "require", then the server MUST return status code 404 (Not Found); if it was "accept" or was any other value or was absent, processing continues as follows.

 If the server is willing to proceed, it builds a pending authorization object from the inputs submitted by the client.